ttezel/picasso.js/README.md

 ## Usage

-  Paste the script in your browser's console and press Enter.
+  Paste the contents of *picasso.js* in your browser's console and press Enter.
 Start painting :-)